-Christina El Moussa ‘In A Good Place’ With Ex Tarek, Flip Or Flop Host Says
+Christina El Moussa ‘In A Good Place’ With Ex Tarek, ‘Flip Or Flop’ Host Says

 — Carolina Blanco (@Nnablanko) January 31, 2017

-By now you are no doubt aware that the stars of the HGTV series Flip or Flop have filed for divorce.
-The couple quietly filed for divorce from each other in early 2016, after allegations that Christina had the cops called on her husband as he was leaving the family home with guns.
+By now, most fans are no doubt aware that the stars of the HGTV series Flip or Flop have filed for divorce.
+The couple quietly filed for divorce from each other in early 2016, after allegations that Christina called the cops on her husband as he was leaving the family home with guns.
 Further reports would reveal that Tarek was allegedly upset at Christina carrying on a relationship with pool contractor Gary Anderson.

 Tarek El Moussa was hurt by ex Christina dating Gary Anderson: Tarek El Moussa is remodeling his life. https://t.co/J7gPoZ6L9v pic.twitter.com/WUrPwrlxG9